Course Request Guide for New Students

 Visual and Performing Arts

 The entire arts curriculum, including AP courses and other one-term, two-term, and year-long courses, is available.
 Some arts courses can be taken as either a fifth, graded course or a sixth course, pass/fail.
 They will be labeled with (p/f) in the course title.
-Pass/fail arts courses do fulfill the arts requirement at one term fulfilled for every two- or three-term pass/fail course completed, e.g. Chamber Music or Foundations of Acting taken pass/fail completes one term of the arts requirement.
-One-term pass/fail courses do not fulfill the graduation requirement.
+Pass/fail arts courses do fulfill the arts requirement at one term fulfilled for every two- terms of pass/fail courses completed.
+Students must complete the pass/fail course to receive graduation credit.

 Philosophy and Religious Studies

-Two-term courses and one-term courses are available.
-Students should ensure they have fulfilled their graduation requirement.
+Students may take any 400-level course and should ensure they have fulfilled their graduation requirement.

 Frequently Asked Questions